lfresnog/JavaProjects/Practica_1/README/README.md

 I fix all the problems, that the program had.
 And added new cast.
 Also I implement the code in different way instead of having only one list for the basket's users and the products's category, I created one list for each user or category, this makes the program bigger but faster, and in my opinion better.

-Please note that all of the code is still undocumented, and no contribution guidelines are in place.

-Contributions are welcome, just beware of the dragons. 🐲

 ## Code

 The program is form by two principal menus: